 It doesn’t get much easier than that!

-Eat this chia applesauce on its own as a snack or dessert or add it to oatmeal, parfaits, desserts and more… I highly recommend making a batch to use in my apple dessert that’s coming later this week. 😉
+Eat this chia applesauce on its own as a snack or dessert or add it to oatmeal, parfaits, desserts and more… I highly recommend making a batch to use in these apple crumble bars.

 And with that, I’ll leave you to the recipe.
 Enjoy!